Homelessness Strategy

 • Municipal Court bridging program to bring people involved in the justice system into Permanent Supportive Housing.

-• Development of a housing-focused Day Service Center, which will include not only basic needs assistance but housing case managers and other services to find optimal housing exits for people currently experiencing homelessness.
+• Development of a housing-focused Day Service Center, which includes not only basic needs assistance but housing case managers and other services to find optimal housing exits for people currently experiencing homelessness.

 • Funding support for housing following Ready to Work graduation.